"A group of junior high students are joyfully discussing an assassination. If you look at it normally, this is the pinnacle of madness."

-Beauty Equals Goodness: If you're attractive without looking downright creepy, then you're likely a member of Class-E in one way or another.
-The only exception to this seems to be Koro-sensei and the three Class-E bullies.
-It's even lampshaded when two girls in a higher-ranking class note that Class-E's phys ed teacher, the young government agent Tadaomi, is rather attractive, and that all of the guys and teachers in their class are ugly and mean.
+Beauty Equals Goodness: If you're attractive (or at least ordinary) without looking downright creepy, then you're likely a member of Class-E in one way or another.
+The only exception to this seems to be Koro-sensei and the four Class-E delinquents (not counting Karma).
+It's even lampshaded when two girls in a higher-ranking class note that Class-E's phys ed teacher, the young government agent Karasuma, is rather attractive, and that all of the guys and teachers in their class are ugly and mean.

 Also Koro-sensei if anyone tries to hurt his children.
 Usually though he just 'beautifies' them, calling it 'maintenance'.
 Then again, he also called it performance when he beat up several wannabe-kidnappers...

-When he saw Horibe Itona's tentacles, his face goes Pitch Black, Extreme Anger.
+When he saw Itona's Hirobe tentacles, his face goes Pitch Black, Extreme Anger.